longemen3000/CachedFunctions.jl/README.md

 ```
 ## Accesing without evaluating

-by default, a ´CachedFunction´ does not store any type of x, so calling `f(x)` will just create a cache for ´out´ .
+by default, a `CachedFunction` does not store any type of x, so calling `f(x)` will just create a cache for ´out´ .
 If you also want to store the input values, you can use `evaluate!(f,x)`

 ```julia
 x1 = [1.0,2.0,3.0]